 Sharing wealth is the best antidote to populism

-If income inequality is driven by a higher return on capital, mandatory pensions are a good first step to levelling the playing field
+Chris Johns: As a first step to cutting income inequality, let’s make pensions mandatory

-Traders work on the floor of the New York Stock Exchange.
-If access to equities is one way of addressing income inequality, why not make saving, via pensions, mandatory?
+Stock market success: investors have benefited from returns that nobody could have predicted.
 Photograph: Lucas Jackson/Reuters

-The consequences of income inequality are all too obvious, not least the rise of populism in so many places.
-Eastern Europe is the latest worry, with some analysts thinking that the threat to the EU posed by the rise of right-wing authoritarianism in places like Poland and Hungary is a bigger deal than Brexit.
+The consequences of income inequality are all too obvious, not least in the rise of populism.
+Eastern Europe is the latest worry: some analysts regard the threat to the EU posed by the rise of right-wing authoritarianism in places like Poland and Hungary as a bigger deal than Brexit.

 If the results are clear the causes are not.
-But there clues.
+But there are clues.

 The doyen of inequality economists is Thomas Piketty.
 He has built and analysed a formidable body of data.
 His conclusion: inequality results from the rate of return on capital being persistently higher than underlying economic growth.
 Profits have done better than wages.

 This means that owners of shares (of various kinds), over time, do fabulously well.
-Only a small minority of people own equities and, even then, only a vanishingly small number of those own them in sufficient quantity to make much of a difference.
+Only a small minority of people own equities, and, even then, only a vanishingly small number of those own enough to make much of a difference.

 Piketty and many others think one answer is a wealth tax.
-That has economic logic but is not of much appeal to politicians pretty much everywhere, including Ireland.
+That has economic logic but is of little appeal to politicians pretty much everywhere, including Ireland.

 Just why stocks have done so well over the past couple of centuries is a bit of a mystery: finance academics agree that equity prices should go up over time but cannot really explain why they have gone up as much as they have.

-But all of this fails to answer the deeper question: why are so few people financially successful?
+But all of this fails to answer a deeper question: why are so few people financially successful?
 Is it luck?
-Or talent and hard work?
+Or is it down to talent and hard work?

 One way to think about this question is via statistics.
 We know that talent, as conventionally measured by intellectual (and other) abilities, is “normally” distributed throughout the population.
-It’s a bit like height: the distribution of talent and height looks roughly the same: the famous bell curve.
-There are about the same number of people with talents more than the average as there are those with less.
-Similarly with people’s height.
+It’s a bit like height: the distributions of talent and height look roughly the same, forming the famous bell curve.
+There are about the same number of people with above-average talents as there are with below-average talents.

-Being rich is, generally, little to do with talent or effort.
-Or at least as much as the well off like to think it is.
+Being rich has, generally, little to do with talent or effort.
+Or at least as much as the well-off like to think it has.
 “Power” is a good word to use about income distribution.

 The latest research seeks to skewer the key philosophical underpinning of western culture: meritocracy.
 And that research agrees with Taleb: it’s all down to randomness, not skill or talent.

-The modern originator of the concept of meritocracy, Michael Young in 1958, never meant it to be used with approval: he was satirical.
-He probably chuckles at the sight of the west’s flabby political centre currently collapsing while trying to give life to the mirage of meritocracy.
+The modern originator of the concept of meritocracy, Michael Young, in 1958, never meant it to be used with approval; he was satirical.
+He probably chuckles at the sight of the West’s flabby political centre collapsing while trying to give life to the mirage of meritocracy.

 What’s do be done?
 The evisceration of liberalism by political extremism demands a response.
 Far from tearing down the established order that many seem to think is the right solution, I have a simple proposal, based on Piketty’s observations about profits.

 Everyone should be forced to own equities.
 And that’s easy to do.
-It’s called mandatory, state sponsored (and part funded), saving.
+It’s called mandatory, state-sponsored (and part-funded) saving.
 Start with pensions.
 More people owning stocks will cause inequality to fall.
-In addition the looming pension crisis would also be solved.
+The looming pension crisis would also be solved.

 If the problem is too few people owning equities, solve that problem.
 The one system better than all the others at generating income and wealth – liberal capitalism – can continue to do its job.